youngzhou1999/SmartPretrain/README.md

 # SmartPretrain: Model-Agnostic and Dataset-Agnostic Representation Learning for Motion Prediction

-***“Unlock the Future of Motion Prediction with Scalable, Model-Agnostic, Data-Agnostic Innovation!”***
+***“Unlock the Future of Motion Prediction with Scalable, Model-Agnostic, Dataset-Agnostic Innovation!”***

 ![pipeline](assets/pipeline.jpg)